 What Is the Difference Between Native and Hybrid Applications?

 Now that we’ve got that all straightened out, what impact do these differences have on your testing strategy?
 Well, not a lot as long as you plan for the most challenging type of app you’ll test: the hybrid app.

-Hybrid apps pose the most challenge for testers because they’re combo apps – they use both native and web objects to provide a seamless user experience.
+Hybrid app testing poses the most challenge for testers because they’re combo apps – they use both native and web objects to provide a seamless user experience.
 That just means when testing hybrid apps, testers need to address characteristics of both native and mobile Web apps collectively.

 Once you’ve got a plan in place for hybrid apps, you can apply it to native and mobile Web apps as well.